TL;DR Executive Summary

 The Core Misconception

-In practice, many companies optimize too early for revenue share before they’ve built the operational maturity to drive adoption at scale.
-That leads to slower launches, lower attach rates, and underwhelming revenue performance.
+In practice, many companies optimize too early for revenue share before they’ve built the operational maturity needed to drive adoption at scale.
+That often leads to slower launches, lower attach rates, and underwhelming long-term revenue performance.

-The best-performing platforms take a different approach.
-They don’t treat payments as a fixed decision.
-They treat it as something that should evolve alongside the business, with the goal of continuously increasing revenue over time.
+The highest-performing platforms take a different approach.
+They don’t treat payments as a one-time implementation decision.
+They treat it as a strategic capability that should evolve alongside the business, creating new opportunities to increase adoption, improve economics, and support long-term growth.

 Why a Fixed Model Creates a Ceiling